 If you visit, live, learn or work here, you’ll see why Aberdeen was recently named one of the best Scottish cities in which to live and work in the Good Growth for Cities Index.
 Our quality of life is built around good value homes and top schools, but also a love of the great outdoors, wide open spaces, a passion for culture and a true sense of community.

-A new events complex for Aberdeen, P&J Live, opens its doors in 2019.
+A new events complex for Aberdeen, P&J Live, opened its doors in 2019.
 With a 15,000 capacity arena and over 48,000 square metres of multi-purpose events space, it provides the perfect canvas to attract business and leisure tourists to the area.
-The price tag of over a third of a billion pounds, made by Aberdeen City Council, makes it the largest ever single investment in a new build facility of its kind in the UK.
+The price tag of a third of a billion pounds, made by Aberdeen City Council, makes it the largest ever single investment in a new build facility of its kind in the UK.

 Key green spaces and buildings, such as Union Terrace Gardens, Marischal Square and Provost Skene’s house are being reinvented, and there are exciting plans to increase city living through new, high quality and contemporary residential developments.